 - Nuclear reactors operated in the SR have open fuel cycle.
-Currently, it is not possible to have a closed fuel cycle, because the WWER-440 reactors in the SR are not licenced to use reprocessed MOX fuel. - For SNF management it is not considered to export SNF for reprocessing abroad and a subsequent return of products from reprocessing (Pu, U, high active RAW) back to the SR. However, such an option is not excluded within the ongoing update of the National Policy and National Programme for the Management of RAW and SNF. - Short-term storage of SNF (3 7 years following its removal from the reactor) is provided by storage pools for SNF near reactors (BSVP), located at each reactor.

-- Long-term storage of SNF (40 50 years and more after its utilization in the reactor) is in the ISFS, which is a separate storage facility for SNF at the Bohunice site. - The long-term goal in the concept of the SNF management is the enhancement of storage capacity of the current ISFS for the needs of the nuclear power plants in the SR with the dry storage technology, while phase I of the completion of storage capacity with a maximum designed storage capacity of 10,115 pcs of SNF was put into operation in May 2024, and monitoring of the dual path scenario for the final stage of spent fuel management, namely by developing a national deep (geological) repository for direct disposal of spent nuclear fuel and radioactive waste not disposable at the RU RAW in Mochovce, and by participating in activities that could lead to international deep geological repository, i.e. repository jointly owned and operated by several states on the basis of relevant international treaties. - Future decisions in the field of SNF management will reflect the technical and legislative development that is taking place in the European Union and in the world.
+Currently, it is not possible to have a closed fuel cycle, because the WWER-440 reactors in the SR are not licenced to use reprocessed MOX fuel. - For SNF management it is not considered to export SNF for reprocessing abroad and a subsequent return of products from reprocessing (Pu, U, high active RAW) back to the SR. However, such an option is not excluded within the ongoing update of the National Policy and National Programme for the Management of RAW and SNF. - Short-term storage of SNF (3 7 years following its removal from the reactor) is provided by storage pools for SNF near reactors (BSVP), located at each reactor. - Long-term storage of SNF (40 50 years and more after its utilization in the reactor) is in the ISFS, which is a separate storage facility for SNF at the Bohunice site. - The long-term goal in the concept of the SNF management is the enhancement of capacity of the current ISFS for the needs of the nuclear power plants in the SR with the dry storage technology and monitoring of the dual path scenario for the final stage of spent fuel management, namely by developing a national deep repository for direct disposal of spent nuclear fuel and radioactive waste not disposable at the RU RAW in Mochovce, and by participating in activities that could lead to international deep geological repository, i.e. repository jointly owned and operated by several states on the basis of relevant international treaties. - Future decisions in the field of SNF management will reflect the technical and legislative development that is taking place in the European Union and in the world.